Real Account

-Real Account (リアルアカウント, Riaru Akaunto) is a Japanese action/science fiction manga series written by Okushō and illustrated by Shizumu Watanabe.
+Real Account (リアルアカウント, Riaru Akaunto) is a Japanese manga series written by Okushō and illustrated by Shizumu Watanabe.
 The story follows the siblings Ataru and Yuri Kashiwagi who live together alone and in poverty since their parents died.
 Ataru often uses a social media platform called Real Account where he is able to find new friends online.
 However, a real-life social media game takes a twisted turn when Ataru, along with 10.000 other users, gets trapped in virtual reality and is forced to play deadly games against each other.

 The series started publication in Kodansha's Bessatsu Shōnen Magazine in January 2014, but moved to Weekly Shōnen Magazine in December of the same year and ended in November 2019.
 In total, 24 volumes have been released.